 But Wait There’s More Whiskey – Talnua Distillery

 Not far from the whiskey row establishments in Olde Town, Talnua Distillery is yet another whiskey experience in Arvada.
 Instead of collecting whiskeys, they are making them.
 The name Talnua is born of the Irish-Gaelic words ‘Talamh’, meaning ‘Land’, and ‘Nua’, meaning ‘New’.
 This cleverly describes their passion for bringing an old-world style of distilling to the new land that is America.

 You would think that every ‘first’ in whiskey has been taken by now.
-But somehow Talnua Distillery snagged the title of first single pot still distillery in America.
-I know what you are thinking – what is single pot still distilling?
+But somehow Talnua Distillery snagged the title of the first single-pot still distillery in America.
+I know what you are thinking – what is single-pot still distilling?
 Contrary to what you may think, it has nothing to do with the equipment you use.
 Whiskies are defined by the grains that you include in them, not the pieces of equipment.
 Pot Still Whiskey uses raw barley and that’s what makes it unique.

 Single Pot Still Whiskey Distilling